jshear95/ArmaTerminal/README.txt

 5.Known Bugs
 	-When you delete a user, if they had exclusive access to any files, their files will not be usable.
 This can be remedied by making a user with the old user's user name and deleting the files manually.
-		-This is a minor bug but tedious to fix, will get done eventually, but large features will have more impact to the terminal than this minor issue.
+		-This is a minor bug, but tedious to fix, it will get done eventually, but large features will have more impact to the terminal than this minor issue.
 	-Typing '<' in the terminal or in STEED will prevent any text after the '<' from being displayed unless followed by 'br/>'.
 This is believed to be a limitation of the engine with the display method I am using.
 	-The text will truncate after a certain length is reached (over 2000 characters, possibly as far out as 5000).
 The text is still processed just not rendered.
 _____________________________________________________